offworks/laraquent/README.md

 - addColumn() now check for existing columns in db
 - Schema\Builder::table now create if table does not exist

-#### Active schema
+#### Active schema migration
-Every executed table() method will be listened as either create or alter, it will make the changes to database accordingly.
-It does not drop columns.
+table() method may now be used to listen to existing database, to perform either create or alter table, it will make changes to database accordingly.
+- create table if the table doesn't exist.
+- add column for existing table
+- does not drop table
+- does not drop column
 ```
 $connection = $capsule->getConnection();